A World of Blood & Promethium

 And then Red Wind left

-and on the Scorched Plain they met.
+Out of tunnels and caves the Children crawledand on the Scorched Plain they met.

 Bonds were forged and conflicts settled by trial.